B612-Concept/b612-concept-site/content/posts/basic-blog.md

 But B612 is so much more than that.

-It is a call to adventure, a pathway to your own curiosity, and maybe an inspiration to discover something about yourself.
+It is a call to adventure, a pathway to your own curiosity and imagination, and maybe an inspiration to discover something about yourself.
 It is a safe space where you can be still in this incredibly fast pace world.
-It is a space where you can have a true moment to yourself or with a close one.
-Where you can feel, dare I say, taste the calmness.
-Where you can be free to feel, think, or just be for a simple moment.
-Actually, maybe one of those many simple moments that might help you at your own crossroad.
+It is a space where you can have a simple and quiet moment to yourself (or with a close one) away from it all.
+Actually, maybe one of those many simple moments on your journey that might help you at your own crossroad.

 And so now that I might have your attention or that you might be intrigued, your next natural question, will be…well ok cool story, but what does this space actually look like?

 I will share that with you soon.
 I am building it as we speak.
-In the meantime, I invite you, through this simple and beautiful website, to explore what this private space might be for you and why you might one day find yourself using it.
+In the meantime, I invite you, through this simple and beautiful website, to take a moment and explore what this private space might be for you and why you might one day find yourself using it.

 À bientôt!